adamsilver/fdpb/06-a-search-form.md

 I'm an organised person.
 Even as a boy, I remember always having ‘a place’ for things.
 To be fair, I've always been minimalist too.
 Organising things when you only own a few things is easy.
 So I guess, it's unsurprising that I rarely lost things.
 On the odd occasion that I did, I just shouted in the general direction of the resident search engine: ‘Where's my...,’ and I'd have my answer.

 By search engine, I mean Mum!
-Mum knew where everything was, not just my stuff — everyones.
+Mum knew where everything was, not just my stuff—everyones.
 This was one of her many qualities.
 She didn't just know where stuff was, she knew the answer to everything (at least that's how I remember it).
 If I had grown up with search engines, I might have nicknamed her Google.

 As I've gotten older and become a husband and father, my life is richer but also less minimalist.
 Even if I meticulously organise all our belongings, it's still hard to remember where it all is.
 Worst case scenario: I have to peruse each cupboard one-by-one hoping that the thing hasn't been lost which is time-consuming.